AkashArya96/TranslationalEng_Hing/README.md

 # Project Title: English to Hinglish Translation using the "Helsinki-NLP/opus-mt-en-hi" Model

 # Overview:
-This project aims to translate English text to Hindi using a pre-trained machine translation model and Python libraries.
+This project aims to translate English text to Hinglish using a pre-trained machine translation model and Python libraries.
 The "Helsinki-NLP/opus-mt-en-hi" model, available through the Hugging Face Transformers library, is used for this purpose.
 The project involves setting up the environment, installing dependencies, creating a Python script, and running the script to perform the translation.

  # Steps: